andresha20/REACT-chat-application/README.md

-Simple chat application created with react-chat-engine.
+Simple chat application created with react-chat-engine and CRA.

 To begin, execute 'npm i react-chat-engine' and 'npm start' to launch React's localhost.